 - 1. Reading: This is always the first item on our list of work because it is so important.
-In this section we have also given you a paired reading text to do in addition to your daily reading. - 2.
-Your Personal Words List: R Clear Instructions from this section you are not Every part of The Complete Sutton 11+ your own activities and read revise the words you wrote Programme starts with a front sheet like this.
-It details every item of work that is 3.
-Synonyms 2: Your second in that part and, where relevant, gives such as astonishment and ca guidance on how to approach each item.
-Full the words please wait a coup answers are provided for every question. sure the words have really su - 4.
+In this section we have also given you a paired reading text to do in addition to your daily reading. - Clear Instructions 2.
+Your Personal Words List Every part of the course starts with a front from this section you are n your own activities and re sheet like this.
+It details every item of work revise the words you wrot that is in that part and, where relevant, gives guidance on how to approach each 3.
+Synonyms 2: Your seco such as astonishment and item.
+Full answers are provided for every the words please wait a c auestion. sure the words have really - 4.
 Synonyms Match-Up Test: Only do this simple test a few days after you have learnt these words.
 Any mistakes or hesitancy will indicate they could be learnt more thoroughly. - 5.
 Words from Past Papers: If you are not sure then add the word to your personal words list.
 This time words include economical and majestic. - 6.
 Opposites 1 Revision: This page revises all the opposites you learnt last time.
 Remember to add any words you are not sure of to your personal words diary to ensure you see them with greater frequency.